 Electric shock from a strong electrical current can cause serious burns and injuries, seizures, asphyxiation, cardiac arrest, or even death.
 Besides the risk of fatal electrocutions, electrical dangers also pose fire hazards.

-Follow these four safety precautions to create a safe environment for your baby:
+We want your home to be as safe as possible, so follow these safety precautions to create a safe environment for your baby.

 Go through your house room by room to assess any hazards.
 Take pictures or make a list of areas of concern.
 Our electrical experts can help you assess your home’s hazards.

 - All electrical outlets

 Replace Outlet Covers With Tamper-Resistant Outlets (TRRs)